Education and training statistics at regional level

 - Eurostat regional yearbook

-- More and more persons aged 30 to 34 with tertiary educational attainment in the EU — News release April 2016
+- The EU has almost reached its target for share of persons aged 30 to 34 with tertiary education — News release April 2018

 - Regional education statistics (t_reg_educ)